-Preparation of a Contingency Funding Plan, which is updated yearly, and provides for: (i) a set of early warning indicators (e.g. market parameters or internal indicators); (ii) the operating model and governance to be adopted in case of an activation of a crisis management mode (and the interplay with other regimes, in particular Recovery management); (iii) the main remediation actions to be considered as part of the crisis management.
+preparation of a Contingency Funding Plan, which is applicable Group-wide, and provides for: (i) a set of early warning indicators (e.g. market parameters or internal indicators); (ii) the operating model and governance to be adopted in case of an activation of a crisis management mode (and the interplay with other regimes, in particular Recovery management); (iii) the main remediation actions to be considered as part of the crisis management.

-These various operational steps form overall the ILAAP (Internal Liquidity Adequacy Assessment Process) framework of Societe Generale.
+These various operational steps are part of the ILAAP (Internal Liquidity Adequacy Assessment Process) framework of Societe Generale.

-In accordance with the ECB requirements, Societe Generale produces a yearly ILAAP package, which is endorsed by the Board of Directors (see below).
-This ILAAP package includes an adequacy self-assessment, in which key liquidity and funding risks are identified, quantified and analysed with both a backward and forward-looking perspective.
-The adequacy self-assessment also describes qualitatively the risk management setup (methods, processes, resources...).
+Every year, Societe Generale produces for its supervisor, the ECB, a self-assessment of the liquidity risk framework in which key liquidity and funding risks are identified, quantified and analysed with both a backward and a multi-year forward-looking perspective.
+The adequacy self-assessment also describes qualitatively the risk management set up (methods, processes, resources...), supplemented by an assessment of the adequacy of the Group's liquidity.